+In most cases, more than one or even all of these factors will be relevant to the development of depression in somebody's post-encephalitis journey.
 It can be difficult to separate out the direct effects of encephalitis from depression.
 For example, encephalitis can cause problems with thinking, changes in the ability to initiate activities, difficulty with reasoning, memory problems and fatigue.
 Many of these changes are like those that occur in depression.
 It can be quite hard to tease out what changes are due to cognitive changes, and what are due to emotional factors.
+It can be important to get this right because if the symptoms being experienced are more a result of the cognitive after-effects of encephalitis, the normal treatment approach for depression (which includes medication or talking therapies) might not be the best approach at this time.
+It could be, in this case, that advice on the cognitive effects of a brain injury and how to deal with these is a more effective intervention.
 Often people who are felt to be depressed are offered treatment (for instance medication or counselling) when in fact advice on the brain injury and how to deal with the problems it causes might be a more effective intervention.

 At the same time, emotional difficulties can sometimes be mistaken for cognitive problems due to brain injury.
 Sometimes, a more marked depression begins to occur as the injured person's insight and awareness of the new situation grows.
-It results from a realisation that life might never be the same as it was before.
+This might result from a realisation that life might never be the same as it was before.
 The depressed person may often be unable or unwilling to talk about their feelings or seek outside help.
-It is important to try to get to the bottom of this, if necessary, with the help of professional advice.
-Especially when depression may impact upon a person's rehabilitation or return to their former lifestyle.
+It is important to try to get to the bottom of this, if necessary, with the help of professional advice, because depression may impact upon a person's rehabilitation or return to their former lifestyle.
 Depression can be treated with medication, 'talking therapy', or a combination of these methods.